sveltejs/svelte/site/content/blog/2021-04-01-whats-new-in-svelte-april-2021.md

 - [sveltekit-electron](https://github.com/FractalHQ/sveltekit-electron) is a starter kit for Electron using SvelteKit
 - [sveltekit-tailwindcss-external-api](https://github.com/acidlake/sveltekit-tailwindcss-external-api) is everything you need to build a Svelte project with TailwindCSS and an external API, powered by create-svelte.
-- [Sapper Netlify](https://www.npmjs.com/package/sapper-netlify) is a Sapper project that can run on a netlify function.
+- [Sapper Netlify](https://www.npmjs.com/package/sapper-netlify) is a Sapper project that can run on a Netlify function.

+**Looking for a particular starter?** Check out [svelte-adders](https://github.com/svelte-add/svelte-adders) and a number of other integration examples at [sveltejs/integrations](https://github.com/sveltejs/integrations)

 **Learning Resources**
 - [How to Build a Website with Svelte and SvelteKit](https://prismic.io/blog/svelte-sveltekit-tutorial) is a step-by-step tutorial walking through the new SvelteKit setup.
-- [A Svelte store for prefers-reduced-motion](https://geoffrich.net/posts/svelte-prefers-reduced-motion-store/) demonstrates how to make a custom Svelte store whose value will indicate whether the user has requested reduced motion #a11y
+- [A Svelte store for prefers-reduced-motion](https://geoffrich.net/posts/svelte-prefers-reduced-motion-store/) demonstrates how to make a custom Svelte store whose value will indicate whether the user has requested reduced motion and improve accessibility.
 - [TypeScript support in Svelte](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_TypeScript) is an MDN guide to using TypeScript in Svelte.
 - [How to merge cells with svelte-window](https://gradientdescent.de/merging-cells/) is a walkthrough of svelte-window, a port of the popular react-window tool for merging table cells.
 For more on this migration, see [from react-window 1:1 to svelte-window](https://gradientdescent.de/porting-react-window/).
 - [Easy-to-Embed Svelte Components](https://codeandlife.com/2021/03/06/easy-to-embed-svelte-components/) explains how to use Rollup and a script tag to embed Svelte components anywhere.